Asymptotic theory for nonparametric testing of $k$-monotonicity in discrete distributions: Asymptotics for k -monotonicity sample statistics

-Note that Theorem \ref{thm:main} can be proved either using the properties of the empirical p.m.f.\ or the Generalized Delta Method for quasi-differentiable functions (\citealp{marcheselli2000generalized}).
-In the Appendix, we provide both versions of the proof, although it is clear the first version is easier to understand as it does not involve the notions of $A$-differentiability and quasi-differentiability.
-For our purposes, a suitable test statistic for the testing problem
+Note that Theorem \ref{thm:main} can be proved either using the asymptotic properties of the empirical p.m.f.\ or the generalised Delta-method for quasi-differentiable functions (\citealp{marcheselli2000generalized}).
+In the Appendix, we provide an explicit expression of the asymptotic covariance $\Sigma_k$ for $k=1,2$.